Calgary 2024

 • Tim Gould, Chief Energy Economist, International Energy Agency

-8:30 am Panel discussion: The Energy Outlook.
-Canada’s upstream oil and gas industry and drilling services sector has a very favourable outlook for 2024.
-Oil prices are expected to remain strong, demand will be robust, export capacity will increase, and investment and drilling activity are set to grow during the forecast period.
-The key question for Canadian oil and gas producers lies beyond 2024, as production is expected to peak by 2030 and then steadily decline, not just in Canada, but also globally, until 2050.
+8:25 am Panel discussion: The Energy Outlook.
+Canada’s upstream oil and gas industry and drilling services sector has a favourable outlook for 2024.
+Oil prices are expected to remain strong, demand will be robust, export capacity will increase, and investment and drilling activity are set to grow.
+The key question for Canadian oil and gas producers lies beyond 2024, as some believe that production is expected to peak by 2030 and then steadily decline, not just in Canada, but also globally, until 2050.
 A range of initiatives, from LNG to petrochemicals to hydrogen, offer promise for energy demand.
 Energy security concerns will potentially increase the value of supplies in Canada.
 However, despite global demand, many new energy projects are a non-starters as governments pledge deep decarbonization, which will include a cap on emissions, which will limit future production.
 The panel will provide perspectives on oil and gas development in Canada going forward.

-• Darlene Gates, incoming President & CEO, MEG Energy
+• Darlene Gates, President & CEO, MEG Energy

 • Kevin Neveu, President & CEO, Precision Drilling